 - Antecedent–If the student studies 5 hours a week

 - Consequent-then they will pass the class with an A

 The antecedent determines if the consequent takes place.
 For example, the student must study 5 hours a week to get an A. This is the rule in this particular context.

-This post will further explain the characteristic and traits of classification rules.
+This post will further explain the characteristics and traits of classification rules.